-Country Music Season 1 Release Date: When will it premiere?
+Country Music Season 2 Release Date: Is it Renewed or Cancelled?

 Country Music Trailer:

 Below is the official, extended trailer for ‘Country Music’ season 1.
-If you wish to check out additional clips, preview videos, trailers, or photo galleries, you can visit the show’s official site.
+If you wish to check out additional clips, you can visit the show’s official site.